haakym/coach-manager/readme.md

 Tests: https://github.com/haakym/coach-manager/blob/master/tests/Feature/CalendarDataSourceTest.php

-This test is currently failing as the query is using a raw query to concat an attribute into a anchor tag.
+This test is currently failing as the query is using a raw query to concat an attribute into an anchor tag.
 I have written the query to work with MySQL using the concat function whereas the testing suite is using SQLite which concats via "||".

 ### Testing